cravenhoff/microsoft_beginner_js/notes/js_data_types.md

   * **NaN** - not a number.
   * **False** - the false boolean value itself.
 * JavaScript also has another primitive data type called **Symbols**.
 Symbols are essentially another type of object property keys (names); strings are usually the most common property key data type.
+* Both the typeof and instanceof operators can also be used as methods: typeof() and instanceof().